Indigenous peoples in Africa - a general overview

 Compared to other regions of the world, the indigenous movement – and civil society as such - is still weak in Africa, and indigenous organizations are still few and have low capacity.
 However, the situation is diverse and varies from region to region and country to country.

 In Central Africa indigenous organizations are in general still small and weak.
-Some of the most well functioning organizations are found in Burundi and Rwanda where organizations have carried out successful sensitization and advocacy work.
+In Burundi and Rwanda, however organizations have carried out successful sensitization and advocacy work.
 In countries such as the DRC, the Republic of Congo, Cameroon and Gabon, indigenous organizations and support NGOs also exist and are to varying degrees engaged in advocacy and development work.
 In countries such as the Central African Republic and Chad indigenous organizations are almost non-existing.

 In West Africa the discourse of indigenous peoples is in general not known or used.
 There are some pastoral organizations and a regional pastoral network (Billital Maroobe), however, they are only to a limited degree integrated in the African indigenous movement.